• Skip to primary navigation

 I am cooking the mirepoix of vegetables (garlic, onions, carrots and celery) in a soup pot on the stove.

-The French flavor base, mirepoix, combine onion, carrot, and celery, generally cut to the same size.
+• The French flavor base, mirepoix, combines onion, carrot, and celery, generally cut to the same size.
 It's used in a ratio that's 2 parts onion to 1 part celery and carrot.
 Mirepoix is the start of many French dishes.

 I am adding the lentils to the soup pot on the stove.

-2 cups of creamy red lentil soup on the table with a napkin
+2 cups of the recipe on the table with a napkin

 Serving Suggestions